CarlosLRamirez/github-docs-example/README.md

 }
 ```

-- Make note of where the backtick button is located
+- Make note of where the backtick keyboard key is located
--It should appear above the tab key, but it may vary based on your keyboard:
+- It should appear above the tab key, but it may vary based on your keyboard:

 - This is an example for a Spanish Windows Keyboard